-These are commands from the Governing Body, said to be “anointed” by the Holy Spirit.
+These are commands from the Governing Body, said to be “Jehovah’s mouthpiece.”
 They dogmatically make up critical doctrines and then turn around to refute them years later.
 With this policy reversals and backtracking, how can we be so sure they won’t rescind their stance once again in the future?

 In Awake!
 No. 1, 2016 they state: